 There are other add-ons available for budgeting features.
 You can review them all with this link and choose as per your business need.

-The #1 reason for the popularity of Xero is its simplicity and user friendliness.
-Xero gives you easiest way to create, import, export, publish and analyse business budget.
+The #1 reason for the popularity of Xero is its simplicity and user-friendliness.
+Xero gives you the easiest way to create, import, export, publish and analyze a business budget.
 You can prepare a budget in Xero within few hours and publish the report.
-Have you prepared budget with Xero?
-Please Share your experience about Xero Budget Manager.